csswizardry/csswizardry.github.com/_posts/2017-06-02-refactoring-tunnels.md

 with clients who need to refactor that I spent [much of 2016 speaking about it](https://speakerdeck.com/csswizardry/refactoring-css-without-losing-your-mind).

-There are many interesting things about refactoring—from technical to logistical to cultural—but two points that are most relevant to this article
+There are many interesting things about refactoring — from technical to logistical to cultural — but two points that are most relevant to this article
 are:

 1. **The business is almost always hesitant to fund refactoring work**.
 Nearly